Jean-Jacques Perrey: Return to Europe (1970—2006)

 After a decade in the United States, Perrey moved back to France in 1970, ostensibly for family reasons.
 He was named musical director of a ballet company, while continuing to explore therapeutic sounds to treat insomnia.
 That included a project that involved shooting with dolphins in the waters near Vancouver, Canada.
 He also wrote and recorded music for television commercials and various French cartoons, and released several albums of this music on the Montparnasse 2000 label.
-In 1996, after a decade of inactivity Perrey began working occasionally with electropop musician/composer David Chazam; a collection of previously unreleased collaborative works, ELA, recorded over a number of years and at various locations, was independently issued by Chazam in May 2015; it was the final album of new Perrey material released during his lifetime.
+In 1996, after a decade of inactivity because of his mother's death, Perrey began working occasionally with electropop musician/composer David Chazam; a collection of previously unreleased collaborative works, ELA, recorded over a number of years and at various locations, was independently issued by Chazam in May 2015; it was the final album of new Perrey material released during his lifetime.

 In 1997 Perrey collaborated with the band Air on the tracks "Remember" (on the album Moon Safari) and "Cosmic Bird" (on the various artists compilation Source Lab 3 Y).
 The following year he performed at the Klinkende Munt festival in Brussels, Belgium, with David Chazam.
 In 1999 he composed and recorded "The Groovy Leprechauns" for a thematic compilation album At Home with the Groovebox, issued on the Beastie Boys' Grand Royal label.
 In 1995 the Beastie Boys had issued an album entitled The In Sound From Way Out! that was an obvious homage to Perrey and Kingsley.
 In 2001 Vanguard Records released a triple CD entitled The Out Sound From Way In!, which compiles four Perrey and Kingsley albums, two as a duet and solo, plus seven remixes of Perrey and Kingsley's work, including two reworkings from the Moog Indigo song, "E.V.A." by Fatboy Slim and five by Eurotrash.

 In 2003, MediaDreams Productions produced a documentary titled Jean-Jacques Perrey: Extraterrestrial Musician, which was presented at MIPCOM in 2003.
 With Luke Vibert Perrey recorded an album titled Moog Acid, which was released in 2007.
 AllMusic reviewer John Bush observed that Perrey "uncannily conjures the rather eerie ghosts of musique concrète's past, while Vibert anchors them with expert productions. ...
 The tracks are ... the 21st century equivalent of Perrey-Kingsley's vision of lock-solid arrangements accompanied by the far-out sound of the Moog as a lead voice."